Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - A hidden, built-in cat box that can be accessed from the outside.

 - A self-installed composting toilet separate from the shower.

 - A hinged bed platform that has storage built in underneath.

-This 1987 RV redesign, renovated by Rosemary and Ramsey, is all about maintaining a retro aesthetic while fitting modern conveniences that the couple wanted in their traveling home.
-Living a mobile lifestyle allows the couple to stay close despite Ramsey's frequent travels as a baseball player.
-The renovation took only around three weeks, and the result is a bohemian, warm-toned interior that feels more like an apartment than an RV (to put it in Rosemary's words).
+This 1987 RV redesign, renovated by Rosemary and Ramsey, is all about maintaining a retro aesthetic while fitting the modern conveniences that the couple wanted in their traveling home.
+Living a mobile lifestyle allows the couple to stay close despite Ramsey’s frequent travels as a baseball player.
+The renovation took only around three weeks, and the result is a bohemian, warm-toned interior that feels more like an apartment than an RV (to put it in Rosemary’s words).

 - A versatile table that can serve as a coffee table in front of the couch or be put away to pull out the couch as a futon.